microsoft/rushstack-websites/websites/rushstack.io/docs/pages/contributing/get_started.md

 ```
 C:\Repos>cd rushstack
-(If you don't have a GitHub email configured, add the --bypass-policy option.)
 C:\Repos\rushstack>rush install
 ```

+_(Note: if you don't have a GitHub email configured, add the --bypass-policy option.)_

 4. Rebuild all the projects in the repo: